AI Use Cases/Logistics

 3. 3

-The 3-5 percentage point on-time delivery rate improvement cited in the expected outcomes depends on recoverable detention charges being accurately identified.
+Any on-time delivery rate improvement depends on recoverable detention charges being accurately identified.
 If your carrier contracts have inconsistent detention billing terms or your dock timestamps aren't captured at the event level, the model can't distinguish recoverable detention from contractual exceptions.
 Audit your detention data quality before projecting that outcome.

 4. 4